Giving Up On Marriage

 Friends, we don’t get to decide HOW God works.

-If God has told you to fight, though, you’d better fight for your marriage.
+If God has told you to fight, though, you’d better fight.

 It might not make an ounce of sense to anyone but you.
-God sees your faithfulness, and He knows what He has called you to.
-He is the only one who can work in death to bring life.
+God sees your faithfulness, though.
+God knows what He has called you to.
+God is the only one who can work in death to bring life.

 I don’t know where you are on your marriage journey.
 Maybe your marriage is healthy – praise the Lord!
 Maybe you have to work very hard at it, but your marriage is surviving.
 Praise the Lord!
 Keep working.
 Pursue God first, and then your spouse, with all your heart!